-The Russian reading public could hardly stop discussing Zuleikha Opens Her Eyes last year – and with good reason.
+The Russian reading public could hardly stop discussing Zuleikha Opens Her Eyes in 2015; and with good reason.
 The young, first-time novelist tackled the subject of the Stalin-era political purges, describing this dark page in Soviet history in such a comprehensive, vivid way that she could not help but attract attention.

 Russian critics showered the book with praise.
-The writer and critic Pavel Basinsky (Rossiyskaya Gazeta) wrote: “The alchemy behind the transformation of a tragic historical subject into great prose is immensely difficult. … What we are witnessing is a very strong debut novel – the kind we have waited a very long time for.
-And the important thing is that the alchemy worked: the subject was re-forged into literature.”
+“The alchemy behind the transformation of a tragic historical subject into great prose is immensely difficult. … What we are witnessing is a very strong debut novel – the kind we have waited a very long time for.
+And the important thing is that the alchemy worked: the subject was re-forged into literature,” the writer and critic Pavel Basinsky wrote.

 Guzel Yakhina: On January 30, 1930, the Soviet government issued a decree beginning the large-scale repression of wealthier peasants, kulaks, who were stripped of their property and forcefully relocated to distant and uninhabited parts of the Soviet Union, such as Siberia, the Arctic North, Kazakhstan and the Altai mountains.
 My novel describes these events.
 It is the story of one of the three million peasants who were “dekulakized”, and one of the six million who were relocated.

 In general terms, however, the plot is about a worldview based on mythology.
 The main character, a Tatar peasant called Zuleikha, lives in an isolated, dark world which combines faith in Allah, stories about brownies and spirits and the patriarchy.
 If not for the circumstances that force her to enter the modern world, she would have gone on to live in what was essentially the Middle Ages.
 She faces a series of tragic events that lead unexpectedly to her internal liberation and an immense personal change.